LCC-CIT/CS296N-CourseMaterials/Labs/Lab03-Authentication+Authorization/Lab3Rubric-Identity+Auth+Roles.md

 ## Part 2: Your Web Site

+### Documentation

+All the items required in the lab instructions have been submitted: 4 points

 ### Functionality

 Project builds and runs without crashing or throwing unhandled exceptions: 4 points